widefix/blog/_posts/2012-03-14-how-to-generate-rake-task.md

   - /2012/03/14/how-to-generate-rake-task/
 ---

-Have you ever created your own __Rake tasks__?
-If you frequently create them, this post will prove to be quite valuable.
-I won't delve into what a __Rake task__ is since there is already an abundance of information available on the topic.
-However, I will provide you with a simple and efficient method for generating __Rake tasks__.

-While working on another __Rake task__, I stumbled upon an intriguing generator in __Ruby on Rails__.
-What's surprising is that despite reading numerous posts, documentation, books, tutorials, and watching screencasts, I had never encountered it before.
-Even more astonishing is that I have never heard anyone mention it on any podcasts.
-I searched for information on this particular generator on Google but found nothing.
-As a result, I decided to share my findings here.
+Some time ago I found a generator in __Ruby on Rails__'s sources to create a __Rake task__.
+There were no information about it anywhere.
+As a result, I decided to share my findings.
+This post will show you a simple and efficient method for generating them.

 ## Several ways to create Rake tasks

-If you're interested in creating your own Rake task, there are two approaches you can take (or so I believed prior to this):
+There are at least two known approaches you can take:

-1. Write it from the ground up.
+1. Write it from scratch.
-2. Copy and paste code from an existing __Rake task__ and modify it as necessary.
+2. Copy and paste existing code and modify it as necessary.

 ## The generator way to create Rake tasks

-As it turns out, there is a third approach to creating __Rake tasks__ - by simply utilizing this __Rake generator__:
+As it turns out, there is a third approach - utilize this __Rake generator__:

 ```shell
 $ rails g task my_namespace my_task1 my_task2